 Sidewalks and curbs can be damaged during the construction of a house.
-The City staff will document the sidewalk and curb conditions at the time of Initial DD inspection for Development Permit applications submitted before January 1, 2025 (if requested by the builder) and Final DD inspection.
-The findings in both reports will be compared to determine the damage prior to processing DD refunds.
+The City staff will document the sidewalk and curb conditions at the time of Initial DD inspection (if requested by the builder) and Final DD inspection.
+The findings in both reports will be compared to determine the damages prior to processing DD refunds.

 The builder will receive an inspection report stating the findings and deduction amount (if any).
-Damage Deposit refund process will automatically be initiated upon the completion of post-construction DD inspection.
+Damage Deposit refund process will automatically take place upon the completion of DD inspection.